Are Berries the New Brain Food?

-“Our findings have significant public health implications as increasing berry intake is a fairly simple dietary modification to test cognition protection in older adults,” lead study author Dr. Elizabeth Devore of Brigham and Women’s Hospital in Boston, Ma. said in a news release.
+"Our findings have significant public health implications as increasing berry intake is a fairly simple dietary modification to test cognition protection in older adults," lead study author Dr. Elizabeth Devore of Harvard Medical School said in a news release.

 In the study, which was partially funded by the California Strawberry Commission and published Thursday in the journal Annals of Neurology, researchers analyzed data gathered by the Nurses Health Study in which participants had filled out questionnaires and described their dietary habits and other aspects of their lives every two to four years since 1980.

 Starting in 1995, cognitive, or intellectual, function was measured in the participants on two separate occasions.
 When Devore and her colleagues examined the data, they found that participants who had recorded increased servings of blueberries and strawberries preserved their brain function to a greater degree than those who had not.
 This remained true even after socioeconomic factors were taken into account.
 Moreover, the researchers found that those who had the highest berry intake over time could delay cognitive aging by up to two and a half years.

 Why might this be?
 One theory has to do with the fact that blueberries and strawberries are both high in compounds called anthocyanidins and flavonoids, which have powerful antioxidant properties.
 The researchers believe that these two substances contribute to a delay in cognitive aging.
 Flavonoid-rich fruit juices have been found to improve short- term intellectual performance in small trials.
 Anthocyanidins are a particular subclass of flavonoids, which localize in areas of learning and memory.

 But don't run to the grocery store just yet, as the study still leaves some questions.